filiperecharte/SpaceInvaders/docs/README.md

 ### Large class and Duplicate code
 In the [Image](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/image/Image.java) class we can identify two code smells: **Large class** and **Duplicate code**.

-The problem with the **Large class** is the large amount of methods that the developers has to remember.
+The problem with the **Large class** is the large amount of methods that the developers have to remember.
 There are 12 methods in the [Image](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/image/Image.java).

 The **Duplicate code** occurs in the methods **calculateMaxPixelX()** and **calculateMaxPixelY()**.
 This is problematic because it makes the class larger and less clean.